 In addition to numerous film festival grand jury prizes, James Kerwin’s work has earned distinctions such as the Webby, the Telly, the Geekie, the Accolade, and the Panavision New Filmmaker Grant.

 James first directed the innovative experimental short Midsummer — produced by indie cinema legend L.M.
-Kit Carson and starring Domenica Cameron-Scorsese — which earned him Crested Butte’s “Gold Award” from famed filmmaker Edward Zwick.
+Kit Carson and starring Domenica Cameron-Scorsese — for which he received Crested Butte’s “Gold Award” from famed filmmaker Edward Zwick.
 He was then named “Best Director” and “Best Screenwriter” by New York Visionfest for Yesterday Was a Lie — his feature film debut from Entertainment One and IndiePix — with Kipleigh Brown and Chase Masterson.
+Yesterday Was a Lie went on to win dozens of laurels, including “Best Narrative Feature” at the Sunscreen Film Festival.
 His next project is the reality-bending mystery Contre-Coup, currently in development at Helicon.

 James recently directed the western drama When the Train Stops starring Rekha Sharma, John de Lancie, and Michael Forest; and co-hosted the podcast In Isolation with actress Nicola Bryant.
 He’s lectured on filmmaking and the science of film perception in venues as diverse as SMPTE, NPR, the University of Arizona’s Center for Consciousness Studies, San Diego Comic-Con, TCU, the University of Texas at Austin, and Space Camp.

 James holds dual Irish/U.S. citizenship, and is a Fellow of the Royal Society of Arts.